strawmelonjuice/Mini-strawmelonjuice.com/README.md

 ### Default theme

-The default theme for light mode will be based on the DaisyUI "autumn" theme (light) or the "coffee" theme (dark), using Fira Sans as default font and using the "Cyndy" layout templates.
+The default theme for light mode will be based on the DaisyUI "autumn" theme (light) or the "night" theme (dark), using Fira Sans as default font and using the "Cyndy" layout templates.